Abalgamash

-Abalgamash appears in the records of the Rimush, the ruler of the Akkadian Empire at the time, who led victorious campaigns against Elam and Marhashi (Sumerian name for the Akkadian "Parahshum").
-According to the account, troops from the Indus Valley civilization (Meluhha) also participated in the conflict:
+Abalgamash appears in the records of the Rimush, the ruler of Akkad at the time, who led victorious campaigns against Elam and Marhashi (Sumerian name for the Akkadian "Parahshum").
+According to the account, troops from (Meluhha) also participated in the conflict:

 The campaign resulted in 16,212 killed on the side of the enemies, and 4,216 prisoners.
-Rimush also came back with an important booty taken from Elam, consisting in 300 minas of gold (about 180 kilograms), 3600 minas of silver, 300 slaves, and vases of diorite and chlorite.
+Rimush also came back with an important booty taken from Elam, consisting in 300 minas of gold (about 180 kilograms), 3,600 minas of silver, 300 slaves, and vases of diorite and chlorite.
 These events apparently put an end to the influence of Marhashi in Elam.

-Abalgamash had a general named Sidgau, who is also known to have been in conflict against Sargon of Akkad, the father of Rimush, when Sargon led his campaign against Elam and Marhashi.
+Abalgamash had a general named Sidgau, who is also known to have been in conflict against Sargon, the father of Rimush, when Sargon led his campaign against Elam and Marhashi.

 It has been argued that both names Abalgamash and Sidgau may be Hurrian.